omar3elbakery/GSI-Flash-Tool/README.md

 # GSI-Flash-Tool
-- a simple tool to flash gsi roms without pc -> only termux
+- a simple tool to flash gsi roms without pc -> only termux and OTG is enough

 # How to use it
 - 1-install termux from f-droid